 How many sessions are required?

-Usually eight sessions are sufficient to resolve or significantly impact on many problems.
+Usually, eight sessions are sufficient to resolve or significantly impact many problems.
 This ensures that you know in advance the maximum cost of treatment.
 If a member of your staff requires more than eight sessions they are welcome to continue with counselling by paying for it themselves.